ErikMidas/AltSch_Exam_Project/README.md

    ```sh
    python app.py
    ```
-5. Open the link generated in the terminal on a browser
+5. Open the link generated in the terminal on a browser or visit [http://localhost:4000](http://localhost:4000)

 <p align="right"><a href="#readme-top">back to top</a></p>